 (A) For Your Protection and Safety

 While hiring a contractor, homeowners think that the contractor will be the one taking on any risk.
-It is true only when you hire a licensed contractor.
-In case, you are choosing to hire an unlicensed contractor, you will need to assume some risk as well not only in quality but also for legal and financial consequences.
+It is valid only when you hire a licensed contractor.
+If you choose to hire an unlicensed contractor, you will need to assume some trouble, not only in quality but also in legal and financial consequences.

-If the work is not completed according to the local building codes and your unlicensed contractor did not obtain any permits required for the job to be done, the value of your property can be impacted negatively.
-Moreover, you could even void the home insurance policy if a claim arises due to the work done by the unlicensed contractor.
+Suppose the work is not completed according to the local building codes, and your unlicensed contractor does not obtain any required permits.
+In that case, the value of your property can be impacted negatively.
+Moreover, you could even void the home insurance policy if a claim arises due to work done by an unlicensed contractor.
 An unlicensed contractor also doesn’t have any insurance.

 But, this is not the case when you work with a licensed contractor.
 Every licensed contractor carries two types of insurance: liability and worker’s compensation.
-So, if something goes wrong, the licensed contractor’s liability insurance will protect you in the event when some work is done incorrectly.
+So, if something goes wrong, the licensed contractor’s liability insurance will protect you when some work is done incorrectly.
 The contractor will be liable to pay and cover the cost of damages and repairs.
-However, in the same scenario with an unlicensed contractor, it would be you who has to pay to fix the issues.
+However, in the same scenario with an unlicensed contractor, you have to pay to fix the issues.

-As for worker’s compensation, this insurance will protect you in case someone gets hurt on the job.
-In the absence of this insurance, the homeowner can be held responsible for the injury and may be sued by the unlicensed contractor or the injured worker to pay the medical bills.
+As for worker’s compensation, this insurance will protect you in case someone gets hurt.
+Without this insurance, the homeowner can be held responsible for the injury and may be sued by the unlicensed contractor or the injured worker to pay the medical bills.

 (B) A Licensed Contractor Knows the Trade and Laws for Codes

-Building codes for home improvement projects vary by state and a licensed contractor always stays updated with the latest local building codes and knows this trade very well.
-So, hiring a licensed contractor in Baltimore, Maryland means that your home improvements will be made in accordance with local laws and codes which save you from indulging in legal matters.
+Building codes for home improvement projects vary by state, and a licensed contractor always stays updated with the latest local building codes and knows this trade very well.
+So, hiring a licensed contractor in Baltimore, Maryland, means that your home improvements will follow local laws and codes, saving you from indulging in legal matters.

-On the contrary, unlicensed contractors don’t feel obliged to follow the codes and most are not even aware of them.
+On the contrary, unlicensed contractors don’t feel obliged to follow the codes, and most are unaware of them.
 This may result in heavy penalties and fines if authorities find out that laws have been violated during your home improvement project.